Have you got that community spirit and a few hours to spare to join ‘Team Parish’??

 There are a wide range of tasks and activities - we'd like to think pretty much something for everyone!!

 Many people already play their part in helping to keep the village clean and tidy.
 Marie Woodhead and Deborah Thackeray are two amazing examples of Wickersley 'Litter Pickers'!
-They got involved in Autumn 2020 and have signed up with Rotherham Borough Council who provide the litter grabbers, black sacks, hoops and high viz vest.
+They got involved in Autumn 2020 and have signed up with Rotherham Borough Council who provide the litter grabbers, refuse sacks, hoops and high viz vest.
 They regularly fill 5 or 6 sacks, ring the Borough Council who then arrange to collect the sacks.
 Great work by these two ladies!

 We also know many other people are out there, just getting on with it and doing their own litter picking which is really appreciated.
 If you'd like to join 'Team Parish' we'd love to hear from you so that when we organise a 'Community Litter Pick' we can let you know so that you can join in if you wish!